-- Executive Vice President and Provost: The executive vice president and provost or designee provides the final administrative review of Level II academic misconduct matters, based on the record received from the Formal Hearing Panel.
+- Provost and Senior Vice President for Academic Affairs: The provost and senior vice president for academic affairs or designee provides the final administrative review of Level II academic misconduct matters, based on the record received from the Formal Hearing Panel.

 - Student Academic Conduct Board: The Student Academic Conduct Board is a standing university board (See RPM 2.30).
 The Student Academic Conduct Board will consist of the following members, who will serve staggered terms as indicated below.

-- Fourteen members of faculty to serve staggered three year terms, consisting of four tenured or tenure-track faculty and two college faculty from NMSU-LC appointed by the Executive Vice President and Provost, and at least two faculty members of any classification from each community college, to be appointed by the respective community college president.
+- Fourteen members of faculty to serve staggered three year terms, consisting of four tenured or tenure-track faculty and two college faculty from NMSU-LC appointed by the provost and senior vice president for academic affairs,and at least two faculty members of any classification from each community college, to be appointed by the respective community college president.